-Traditional ways of BPM planning focus on the detailed upfront planning.
-Agile BPM ways of working require planning at project, release, iteration and day level.
-Agile BPM focuses on initial high level project plan that outlines number of project releases, resources, risks, cost and benefits estimates.
-Out of the high level and detailed requirements a project plan is developed to outline when and which requirements can be meet throughout the project progresses in small releases.
-Table 2 illustrates an example of such a template/artefact, used to relate the captured components relevant in the plan phase aspects i.e. Stakeholder/Process Owner, relevant objects and the high level (non-functional) requirements and detailed (functional) requirements.
-Such a template typically is in a form of a map, which can start as a simple row and when information is added produces a catalogue of rows.
-Since a release plan only focuses on the release in hand and the first 2 or 3 iterations for that release, such a template has the purpose of building an inventory or index list of the relevant stakeholders, objects and requirements from the different relevant architectural layers that from the analysis phase can be used and tracked against in the planning phase.
+Traditional ways of BPM planning focus on the detailed up-front planning.
+Agile BPM ways of working require planning at project, release, iteration, and day level.
+Agile BPM focuses on initial high-level project plan that outlines number of project ect releases, resources, risks, and cost and benefits estimates.
+Out of the highlevel and detailed requirements a project plan is developed to outline when and which requirements can be meet throughout as the project progresses in small releases.
+Table 2 illustrates an example of such a template/artifact, used to relate the captured components relevant in the plan phase aspects that is, Stakeholder/ Process Owner, relevant objects and the high-level (nonfunctional) requirements and detailed (functional) requirements.
+Such a template typically is in the form of a map, which can start as a simple row, and when information is added produces a catalog of rows.
+Because a release plan only focuses on the release in hand and the first two or three iterations for that release, such a template has the purpose of building an inventory or index list of the relevant stakeholders, objects, and requirements from the different relevant architectural layers that from the analysis phase can be used and tracked against in the planning phase.